Published: 31 March 2021

 Applicants are reminded that the NIHR takes PPI very seriously.
 PPI is one of the assessment criteria used by the Selection Committee when reviewing all applications and PPI members sit on the interview committees.

-Applicants are referred to the comprehensive resource available from the INVOLVE website, which includes guidance on writing Plain English summaries and budgeting for PPI involvement.
+Applicants are referred to the comprehensive resource available from the NIHR website, which includes guidance on writing Plain English summaries and budgeting for PPI involvement.

 Plain English Summaries